For Survivors of Sexual Assault

 Her previous speaking engagements include multiple panels at The Obama White House, a plenary at The United State of Women, presentations to the National Network to End Domestic Violence and Google, and introducing Former Secretary of State Condoleezza Rice.

-For a selection of her presentations and the media coverage, please see the links below:
+For a small selection of her recent presentations, please see the links below:

-Chardonnay Madkins is EROC's Project Manager.
+Chardonnay Madkins is EROC's Programs & Operations Director.
 Chardonnay's presentations and work discuss the interaction of rape culture and racial issues causing violence against black women, comprehensive policies to address sexual assault on historically black colleges and universities campuses, and teaching students of their Title IX rights.
 She also presents how modifying traditional top-down, single-axis issue approaches many anti-rape organizations follow can further harm marginalized people and that we need to instead strategically center these survivors.

 For a small selection of her recent presentations and the media coverage, please see the links below: